Antonio Austria: Early life

 Antonio Gilbuena Austria was born in Shanghai, China on May 5, 1936.
 His parents, Pedro Austria and Lucila Gilbuena, were both from San Pedro, Laguna, Philippines.
 In 1937, after the Sino-Japanese War broke out, his family returned to the Philippines and settled in the Municipality of San Juan (now a city).

-In 1942, the young Austria began his education in Santa Lucia Elementary School, located just a few meters away from their house in San Juan.
+In 1942, the young Austria began his education at Santa Lucia Elementary School, located just a few meters away from their house in San Juan.
 As a young boy, he learned drawing by copying his favorite characters from the comics.
 By the time he went to high school at San Sebastian College in 1948, he had decided to pursue a career in the arts.

-After finishing high school in 1952, he studied fine arts in the University of Santo Tomas in Manila (UST).
+After finishing high school in 1952, he studied fine arts at the University of Santo Tomas in Manila (UST).
 In Santo Tomas, he honed his artistic skills under the tutelage of the most renowned Filipino artists, such as Victorio Edades, Vicente Manansala, Diosdado Lorenzo and Galo Ocampo, who all greatly influenced his painting style.
 It was also at UST where he met his close friend, National Artist Ang Kiukok.